• Skip to primary navigation

 This recipe lasts longer than other types of bread due to the starter.
 The bread should last up to one week on the counter in an airtight container.
 Alternatively, it can last up to a month if stored in the freezer.

-Different ways to eat Milk Bread:
+Ways to Eat Milk Bread:

 Honestly, I love the simplicity of slathering some butter and sprinkling flaky sea salt onto this milk bread.
 If you're looking for more inspiration you can use your fluffy bread here: